sharikak54/sharikak54.github.io/.collections/_cases/shell_rscottie.md

 # ALGORITHMS
 default_alg:
   alg: "0,-1/-2,1/0,-3/-1,0"
-  description: maximal blockbuild - pair shell on top with gem on bottom to get tent/tent
+  description: Pair shell on top with gem on bottom, such that slice goes between gem and neighboring isolated corner, to get tent/tent.
 color_mirror_algs:
   -
     alg: "0,-1/1,-2/0,-3/-1,0"